Namma Metro: Phase 2

 The State Government accorded approval for preparation of the detailed project report (DPR) for Phase 2 by DMRC on 4 January 2011.
-The high power committee (HPC) gave in-principle clearance to proceed with Phase 2 in July 2011.
-Karnataka government gave in-principle approval to Phase 2 of the Namma Metro project on 3 January 2012.
-However, there were delays in DPR preparation and hence approval from Central government.
-Phase 2 was cleared by the expenditure finance committee (EFC) in August 2013.
-The Union Cabinet finally announced that it had approved plans for phase-2 on 30 January 2014.
+The high power committee (HPC) gave in-principle clearance to proceed with Phase-2 in July 2011.
+Karnataka government gave in-principle approval to Phase-2 of the Namma Metro project on 3 January 2012.
+However, there were delays in DPR preparation and hence approval from the Central Government.
+Phase-2 was cleared by the expenditure finance committee (EFC) in August 2013.
+The Union Cabinet finally announced that it had approved plans for Phase 2 on 30 January 2014.